-Hi, I’m Jen, and I’m a therapist.
-I know that if you’ve never been, the idea of going to therapy can be daunting.
-Many new clients tell me they have no idea what to expect, from wondering what therapy will be like to what they can hope for in terms of relief from what’s bothering them.
+I know that if you’ve never been to therapy, the idea can be daunting.
+Many new clients tell me how nervous they were with no idea what to expect, from basic logistics to what they can hope for in terms of relief from what’s bothering them.

 This psychotherapy definition is radically different than the one since Freud’s time, in which therapists treated only the mind- “talk therapy.”
 That approach excludes the body.